chrisesharp/foundryvtt-owb/README.md

 This third party product is not affiliated with, but is approved by, Small Niche Games. \
 WWII: Operation WhiteBox™ is a trademark of Peter C. Spahn.\
-Small Niche Games™ is a trademark of Peter C. Spahn Used with permission under license.
+Small Niche Games™ is a trademark of Peter C. Spahn.
+Used with permission under license.

 ## Credits